Quetext Logo Detect AI and Plagiarism Confidently with Quetext Get Started

 The 5Ws test is a method of gathering information by asking five key questions: who, what, when, where, and why.
 These questions are typically used by journalists and investigators to get a complete picture of a situation and to ensure that all relevant information has been gathered.

-The tagalong H stands for how, which is also an important question that helps to provide a more complete understanding of the topic.
+The tagalong H stands for how, which is also an important question that helps to provide a more complete understanding of the topic and helps you know if a source is credible.

 • Who is the author? – The individual or organization responsible for creating the content.
 Knowing the author can provide insight into their perspective and expertise, which can affect the credibility of the information.